 From the most intricate art jewelry and intimate art objects to architectural scale metalsmithing, Victoria creates timeless treasures in metal, stone, and pigment that delight and inspire.
-Each piece is painstakingly crafted in millinea old techniques from ancient Egypt, Classical Greece, and the Silk Road.
+Each piece is painstakingly crafted in millennea old techniques from ancient Egypt, Classical Greece, and the Silk Road.
 For Victoria, there are no shortcuts to fine craft.
-Every clasp, chain link, and fitting is handmade, never store bought.
+Every clasp, chain link, and fitting is hand fabricated.
 Each piece of meticulously crafted art takes weeks, months and sometimes years to complete.

 She begins with an idea, inspired by her love astronomy, cosmology, and ancient and Medieval art, and architecture from both the East and the West.
 She sketches, sometimes creating multiple paper maquettes for complex, dimensional designs, and, only when she is satisfied that she has brought something truly new and unique to her influences from the past, she dives into the material to begin the process of creative chaos into physical order,

 Victoria brings over three decades of expertise in the visual and performing arts to her work.
 Her passion for preserving knowledge has brought about a renaissance for thousands of people by making her processes for rare, ancient, metalsmithing techniques, available to others through her workshops, videos, books, and online classes.